 By Liangni Sally Liu, Guanyu Jason Ran

-This book focuses on new immigrant families from the People’s Republic of China (PRC) to New Zealand and investigates how these new Chinese migrants have adapted to NZ immigration policy regime, which does not accommodate their cultural preference to live as multi-generational families.
+This book focuses on new immigrant families from the People’s Republic of China to New Zealand and investigates how these families have adapted to New Zealand immigration policy regime, which does not accommodate their cultural preference to live as multigenerational families easily.
 The book ...

 By Sverre Molland

 July 20, 2021

 The book investigates how the United Nations, governments, and aid agencies mobilise and instrumentalise migration policies and programmes through a discourse of safe migration.
 Since the early 2000s, numerous non-governmental organizations (NGOs), UN agencies, and governments have warmed to the ...

 Filipino migrants constitute one of the largest global diasporas today.
 In Australia, Filipino settlement is markedly framed by the country’s on-going nation-building project that continues to racialise immigrants and delineate the possibilities and limits of belonging to the national community. ...

 With the rapid economic development of China and the overall shift in the global political economy, there is now the emergence of new Chinese on the move.
 These new Chinese migrants and diasporas are pioneers in the establishment of multiple homes in new geographical locations, the development of ...

 Employing a multiscalar approach to migration outcomes, spanning individual households, local communities, the macroeconomy and global patterns of capital accumulation, this book demonstrates how cumulatively causal processes at structural, institutional and agency levels have forged a precariously...